Ekumen-OS/andino-rs/dora_node_hub/dora_gemini_diff_drive_navigation/README.md

   - `cmd_vel`: Velocity command to be forwarded to a differential drive controller.

 ### envs
   - `COMMAND`: Optional static command.
-You can use always this command if no *command* is set as *input*.
+You can use this command if no *command* is set as *input*.
 If both (*COMMAND* env and *command* input) are set, this would act as initial command and then be replaced by the input.
   - `MODEL`: One of the valid Gemini models.
 (E.g: gemini-2.5-flash).
 Visit [ai.google.dev](https://ai.google.dev/gemini-api/docs) for more info.
   - `GEMINI_API_KEY`: Gemini API Key to be used for interacting with the API.